Greek Public Tobacco Factory

-The Greek Public Tobacco Factory at 218 Lenormann Street, in the area of Kolonos, was the second public tobacco factory in Athens, Greece, built by the Greek State at the time when the cigarette manufacturing industry was booming, in order to house the tobacco processing and packaging companies as well as the tobacco traders' warehouses, with the main purpose of fully controlling tobacco taxation.
+The Greek Public Tobacco Factory at 218 Lenormann Street, in the area of Kolonos, was the second public tobacco factory in Athens, Greece, built by the Greek state at the time when the cigarette manufacturing industry was booming, to house the tobacco processing and packaging companies as well as the tobacco traders' warehouses, with the main purpose of fully controlling tobacco taxation.
 In its heyday it employed around 3000 workers.

 History

 The great importance of tobacco is due to the fact that the country's soil and climate conditions are extremely favourable for the production of quality tobacco.
 The eastern type of tobacco, which is the predominantly Greek tobacco, exploited the poor sloping soils, which are therefore unsuitable for other crops.

 The first steps of the tobacco industry were taken in the late 19th century with the annexation of Thessaly and Macedonia to Greece, areas known for tobacco cultivation.
 Tobacco production began to play a major role in the country's economy, becoming a valuable source of income for the inhabitants of the province as well as for the Greek state, which in 1883 introduced a tax on tobacco during the ministry of Ch.Trikoupis (Government Gazette A421/1883).
 The state tax amounted to 40% of the price of cigarettes.
 At the same time, smoking is spreading rapidly in Greece, which has now doubled in size, and abroad.
 Tobacco became the country's most important export product, taking the place of raisins.

 In 1883, the country's first public tobacco factory was established, located on Stournari and Aristotelous Streets.
-The State wanted private entrepreneurs to carry out the cutting and cigars in a public place in order to be able to control and tax the tobacco products from their production.
+The State wanted private entrepreneurs to carry out the cutting and cigars in a public place to be able to control and tax the tobacco products from their production.
 But as early as 1902, the facilities were unable to meet the growing needs of the country.
 The pressure of these needs was relieved for some years by expansions carried out on the premises.

 Building

-In 1925 the Greek State with the passing of a Legislative Decree (Government Gazette 233/A/2-9-1925) purchased a plot of land of 9,118 sq.m. from the widow Ekaterini Vryzakis in the district of Kolokynthous and in 1927 the civil engineers Pavlos Athanasakis and Antonis Ligdopoulos were assigned to draw up the plans for the construction of a tobacco factory.
+In 1925 the Greek state with the passing of a Legislative Decree (Government Gazette 233/A/2-9-1925) purchased a plot of land of 9,118 sq.m. from the widow Ekaterini Vryzakis in the district of Kolokynthous and in 1927 the civil engineers Pavlos Athanasakis and Antonis Ligdopoulos were assigned to draw up the plans for the construction of a tobacco factory.
 This area was located on the then Kifissou Street, formerly Kolokynthous, and today's Lenormann today occupies the entire block between Lenormann, Amfiaraou, Leandrou and Creontos Streets.